 Individuals with hebephrenic schizophrenia may suffer fleeting delusions and hallucinations.
 Thoughts and behaviour are often disorganised.
 This form commonly develops between the age of 15 and 25.

 It is a common assumption that schizophrenia means ‘split personality’, but this is incorrect.
 The term ‘schizophrenia’ was actually introduced by Swiss psychiatrist, Eugen Bleuler.
 It stands for ‘split mind’ in Greek.
-Bleuler wanted to convey the split of the personality from reality, and not the split into two personalities.
+Bleuler wanted to convey the split of the personality from reality and not the split into different personalities.

-There are many misconceptions surrounding the term schizophrenia.
-It has lead to much confusion and as schizophrenia is not well understood, it can be feared.
-Media publicity often highlights images of frightening behaviour and violence which has contributed to this stereotype.
-However, research has shown that people with the disorder are not especially prone to violence.
+Media publicity often highlights images of frightening behaviour and violence that have contributed to a negative stereotype associated with schizophrenia.
+However, research has shown that people with the condition are not prone to violence.

-The stigma attached to the disorder makes it hard for the individual to manage.
-Often, families will try to hide the illness, fearing they may be to blame.
+The stigma attached to the disorder can make it hard for the individual to manage.
+Families might try to hide the illness, fearing they may be to blame.
 Research has found that families affected by the disorder agree that blame was a huge barrier to seeking or receiving the support needed.

 Living with schizophrenia